-Introduction to prose set texts: One of the following will be studied: Cicero: Pro Cluentio; Tacitus Annals; Livy book 1
+Introduction to prose set texts: One of the following will be studied: Cicero: Pro Caelio; Tacitus Annals.

-Introduction to verse set texts: One of the following will be studied: Catullus, selections; Virgil Aeneid Book 12; Ovid Heroides.
+Introduction to verse set texts: One of the following will be studied: Virgil Aeneid Book 2; Juvenal Satires.

 Language:

 Continued study of new AS Level vocabulary list and new words met when studying Livy unseens; unseen translation practice, Livy in particular; continued study of A Level syntax and grammar; continued practice of prose composition for each new syntax topic.